 - In the meantime, assess whether your current skill set is enough to give you a steady job in India.
-If not, you can always use online learning platforms like Udemy, Coursera, etc. to give you a base to new skills.
+If not, you can always use online learning platforms like Udemy, Coursera, etc. to give you a base for new skills.

-- Probably, you can switch jobs in your current country to gain an experience that will help you settle easily in India.
+- Probably, you can switch jobs in your current country to gain experience that will help you settle easily in India.

 2. Knowing my worth and refusing jobs that would not bring out my potential